 Can we visit the Factory?

 We've currently got our heads down and wheels turning fast and are unable to give tours at the workshop.
-We can't wait to host you in our new Biltmore Village facility this fall!
+We can't wait to host you in our new Biltmore Village facility this spring!

 Can we just drop on by?

 As our potters are busy potting, we are unable to accommodate unscheduled visits to the pottery.

 About the Makers

 Who made my pottery?

-The pottery is made our incredible team of 10 and growing, led by Production Manager, Amanda Hollomon-Cook.
+The pottery is made by our incredible team of 13 and growing, led by Production Manager, Amanda Hollomon-Cook.